Ross Hauser, MD

 Sports Medicine doctor for athletic injuries

 Don’t worry—not all of my patients are athletes.
-I also love working with people of all ages – young and old – athlete or couch potato!
-I will aim to help you get healthier and more mobile.
+However, in order to heal optimally, I will aim to help you get healthier and more mobile.
 You never know – you just might become an Ironman someday!
 We have seen many amazing transformations in patients here.
 Our hope for you is that you will be able to realize your dream, no matter how unrealistic it may seem when you are suffering from chronic pain.

 Editor-in-Chief: I have been fortunate to be able to spearhead the first international medical journal on the topic of Prolotherapy as the editor-in-chief of the Journal of Prolotherapy®.
 This journal is unique in that it has a target audience of both physicians and patients.
 The purpose of this journal is to provide the readers with new cutting-edge information on Prolotherapy, as well as provide a forum for physicians and patients alike to tell their stories.
 Caring Medical has been able to document and present a number of research articles in the journal, including a cutting-edge article showing that meniscal tears to the knee can be repaired with Prolotherapy.
 Publishing these papers has been instrumental in helping document the life-changing, healing effects of Prolotherapy so that people can live their lives without a lifetime of prescription drug use, arthroscopies, surgery, and disability.